City Guide for: Melide, Switzerland

 Day Trips

-2 hours 30 minutes by train or car Cross the border into Italy and discover the elegance of Como, nestled on the shores of Lake Como.
-Admire the stunning villas that line the lake, take a boat trip to explore the charming villages dotted along the shoreline, and wander through the historic center with its impressive Duomo and bustling squares.
-Indulge in some delicious Italian cuisine and soak in the vibrant atmosphere.
+Cross the border into Italy and discover the elegant town of Como, nestled on the shores of Lake Como.
+Admire the stunning villas that line the lake, take a boat trip to explore the charming villages along the coast, and indulge in some delicious Italian cuisine.

 Travel Time